 Prosecutor: SC lawmaker took wife's phone, bit her nose

-A judge set a $50,000 bond for Corley on a more serious... .
-Suspended South Carolina Rep. Chris Corley, right, waits for a bond hearing with his lawyer, John Delgado, left, at the Aiken County courthouse in Aiken, S.C., on Wednesday, Jan.
+Suspended South Carolina Rep. Chris Corley, left, talks to his lawyer, John Delgado, right, at the Aiken County courthouse in Aiken, S.C., on Wednesday, Jan.
 18, 2016.
+A judge set a $50,000 bond for Corley on a more serious charge of domestic violence.

 Comments